zerovectorspace/GameLoop/README.md

         // This is only called at updatesPerSecond (default is 60)

         // I should use this->deltaTime to update my actor positions return *this;
     }
+    virtual myGameLoop& collisions(){
+        // (Optional though recommended)
+        // I should check for any collisions here
+        // This is only called at updatesPerSecond (default is 60)
+        // This is called directly after this->updatePositions()

+        return *this;
+    }
     virtual myGameLoop& interpolate(){